Information for Faculty and Staff

 - Normal emotions displayed for a prolonged period of time to an extreme degree

-- Uncertainty & anxiety about emotional stability, family situation and/or relationship problems
+- Uncertainty and anxiety about emotional stability, family situation and/or relationship problems

 2. How do I make a referral to a student?